 Option Description Enable HDX MediaStream Enables HDX MediaStream.
 Enable MultiMedia Enables multimedia.
 Enable Connection Bar Enables the connection bar.
 Enable Auto Reconnect Enable automatic reconnection of dropped connections.
 Enable Session Reliability Enables the Citrix Session Reliability feature.
 See Citrix documentation for more information.
 Enable Smart Card Channel Enables the smart card channel feature.
 NOTE: If you want to use a smart card in the Citrix session but are not using a smart card connection, enable this option.
 Session Reliability Timeout (seconds) Specifies the session reliability timeout in seconds.
 The default is 180 seconds.
 Enable Clipboard Redirection Enables clipboard redirection.
 Use Data Compression Use data compression for this connection.
 Enable H264 Compression Enables H.264 compression.
 See Citrix documentation to determine if this method of data compression is best for your use cases.
 Enable Middle Button Paste Enables the middle mouse button paste function.
 User Agent String Specify a User Agent string to be used for requests sent to the Citrix server.
 This option is useful for a NetScaler configuration.
 Sound Sets the sound quality or disables sound entirely.
-Encryption Level Specifies the encryption level of an ICA session.
-Transport Protocol Specifies the transport protocol for the connection and whether to use a fallback transport protocol.

-Option Des scription • Off (default): Use TCP. • On: Use UDP and do not fall back to TCP on failure. • Preferred : Try UDP first and fall back to TCP on failure.
+Option Description Transport Protocol Specifies the transport protocol for the connection and whether to use a fallback transport protocol. • Off (default): Use TCP. • On : Use UDP and do not fall back to TCP on failure. • Preferred : Try UDP first and fall back to TCP on failure.
+Use deprecated cipher suites Specifies whether the deprecated cipher suites: TLS_RSA, RD4-MD5, RC4_128_SHA are allowed or not.